-Start your visit off at Colchester Castle, Europe’s largest Norman Keep.
+- Visit Colchester Castle, Europe’s largest Norman Keep.
 It’s built on the foundations of the Roman Temple of Claudius and has a vast collection of historic items including medieval paintings, armour and Roman statues.
-The interactive displays make this a great stop for families, too.

-The Dutch Quarter, just north of the High Street, was once home to Flemish Protestant refugees in the 16th century.
+- Explore the Dutch Quarter, just north of the High Street, which was once home to Flemish Protestant refugees in the 16th century.
 It was regenerated in the 1970s and today it’s a charming and quiet residential area full of colourful (and very Instagrammable) facades.

-The Bridge Cottage is another picture-perfect destination.
-The gorgeous 16th century thatched cottage on the River Stour served as inspiration for John Constable’s pastoral paintings.
+- Snap photos of the Bridge Cottage, a gorgeous 16th-century thatched cottage on the River Stour served as inspiration for John Constable’s pastoral paintings.
 Today it houses an exhibit on the artist and a cosy riverside tea room that’s perfect for lunch.

-The nearby Hollytrees Museum contains a beautiful collection of decorative arts, costumes and toys housed inside a Georgian townhouse.
+- Visit the Hollytrees Museum, which contains a beautiful collection of decorative arts, costumes, and toys housed inside a Georgian townhouse.

 How to get from London to Colchester: